To apply for assistance, use the online application form. Processing delays will apply to applications received by post.

 You must have exhausted all other options to raise funds or obtain credit.

-The funeral must not have been already arranged or, where a grant is sought after the event, the account must be moderate and not yet fully paid.
+The funeral must not have been already arranged or, where a grant is sought after the event, the account must be modest and not yet fully paid.

 What you'll need